Envelope / Instrument Channel Settings

 The Instrument Channel Settings page contains options for additional changes to sample playback.
-This tab is active in Sampler instruments
+This tab is available for Sampler instruments and Sampler plugins.
+Not all plugins

 Contains envelopes and LFOs for pan, volume, cutoff, resonance and pitch values